(225 ILCS 450/6.1)

 (Section scheduled to be repealed on January 1, 2024)

-(b) On and after January 1, 2005, applicants shall also be required to pass an examination on the rules of professional conduct, as determined by Board rule to be appropriate, before they may be awarded a certificate as a Certified Public Accountant.
+(b) On and after January 1, 2005, applicants shall also be required to pass an examination on the rules of professional conduct for certification by the Board.

 (c) Pursuant to compliance with the Americans with Disabilities Act, the Board may provide alternative test administration arrangements that are reasonable in the context of the Certified Public Accountant examination for applicants who are unable to take the examination under standard conditions upon an applicant's submission of evidence as the Board may require, which may include a signed statement from a medical or other licensed medical professional, identifying the applicant's disabilities and the specific alternative accommodations the applicant may need.
 Any alteration in test administration arrangements does not waive the requirement of sitting for and passing the examination.